SHAFNehal/QA_bot_USDA_SHSU/README.md

 - `--test_data`: Path to a JSONL test set (e.g. holdout set).
 When provided, evaluation runs on this data first.
 The pipeline passes the saved holdout file automatically.
 - `--test_data_only`: Evaluate **only** on the file given by `--test_data` (no preset greeting/gratitude/multiturn tests).
 Use this when you want results for a specific dataset only.

+**Evaluation metrics (on holdout/test data):** BLEU, ROUGE-1/2/L, embedding cosine similarity, exact match, token F1; optional LLM-as-judge.
+Results are aggregated and written to the evaluation report.

 **Evaluation tests (when not using `--test_data_only`):**
-- Holdout (test set) — model answers from the held-out data; scored by keyword match to ground truth
+- Holdout (test set) — model answers from the held-out data; scored with the metrics above
 - Greeting responses
 - Gratitude and farewells
 - Paraphrased questions